 9.9.1.2a Sharing an EDCA TXOP

 This mode only applies to an AP that supports DL MU-MIMO transmission.
 The EDCAF that is granted an EDCA TXOP, may choose to share the EDCA TXOP with EDCAFs of secondary ACs.
-Up to four STAs can be destinations for a DL MU-MIMO transmission.
+Up to four STAs may be targeted by a single PPDU in each DL MU-MIMO transmission.
 The destinations targeted by frames in the primary AC queue are primary destinations while the destinations targeted by frames in the secondary AC queues are secondary destinations.
-If a destination is targeted by frames in the queues of both primary AC and secondary AC, it is still a primary destination and the frames in the primary AC queue should be added to the A-MPDU for that destination first1.
+If a destination is targeted by frames in the queues of both primary AC and secondary AC, the frames in the primary AC queue shall be transmitted to the destination first, among a series of downlink transmission within a TXOP1.
 The decision of which secondary ACs and secondary destinations are selected for TXOP sharing, as well as the order of transmissions, are implementation specific and is out of scope of this specification.

+1 Note ─ Each A-MPDU shall contain frames from the same AC as defined in earlier releases of the standard.

 When sharing, the TXOP duration is bounded by the TXOP limit of the primary AC.
-In addition, the A-MPDU for one user in each DL MU-MIMO PPDU shall contain only MSDUs from the primary AC.
+In addition, the A-MPDU for at least one STA in each DL MU-MIMO PPDU shall contain only MSDUs from the primary AC.